skelsec/aardwolf/README.md

 # AARDWOLF - Asynchronous RDP/VNC client in Python (headless)
 This project is aimed to play around the RDP and VNC protocols.
 Project contains no GUI, for a GUI client please check out [`aardwolfgui`](https://github.com/skelsec/aardwolfgui)

+## :triangular_flag_on_post: Runs in the browser

+This project, alongside with many other pentester tools runs in the browser with the power of OctoPwn!
+Check out the community version at [OctoPwn - Live](https://live.octopwn.com/)

 # Important
 This is a headless client, for GUI functionality use the `aardwolfgui` package.